arcward/DisConcierge/README.md

   The message/response is still logged in your configured DB by default.
 - `/clear`: Clears the conversation history / starts a new thread

-Access the admin interface by navigating to `https://your-server:5000/admin` in your web browser.
+Access the admin interface by navigating to `https://your-server:5000/disconcierge` in your web browser.

-Here's a section for the `README.md` about how the `ChatCommand` user feedback buttons work:
+**Note**: If your slash commands aren't showing up in Discord (after restarting your client), you may need to register them again.
+This can be done in the admin interface under "Actions" -> "Register Discord Commands".

 ## User Feedback System